petermacp/mlw.public.health.group/README.md

 Be careful not to publish personally-identifying information about study participants (e.g. photos, names etc without consent).
-Speak to Peter or MLW SciComm Depart if you want further help on using Twitter.
+Speak to Peter or MLW SciComm Department if you want further help on using Twitter.

 <br>